cloudant-labs/graphdb-slate/source/includes/_search.md

 }
 ```

-You may want to define a set of words that do not get indexed.
-These are called stop words.
-You define stop words in the design document by turning the analyzer string into an object.
+Stop words are words that do not get indexed.
+You define them within a design document by turning the analyzer string into an object.

 <aside>The `keyword`, `simple` and `whitespace` analyzers do not support stop words.</aside>